Chapter 11 The Amazon Pricing Strategy that Will Boost Your Revenues

 - PCI Compliance: What It Stands For, How to Achieve It and Avoiding an Audit (Checklist included)

 Wrong pricing, fake reviews or just bad customer service can kill your Amazon adventure faster than you think.
 To many, this makes Amazon complicated.
-But, your strategy on Amazon must be dead simple, and lead with the customer in mind.
+But, your pricing strategy on Amazon must be dead simple, and lead with the customer in mind.

 Your goal is to generate as many sales as possible, get authentic product reviews and provide the best customer service to your Amazon customers.